-3.4 Financial Aid
+4.2 Financial Aid

-CUSOM's Office of Financial Aid makes every effort to ensure that no qualified applicant is denied the opportunity to study medicine due to financial reasons.
-A financial aid program assists students in the form of institutional scholarships and student loans.
-The Office provides financial aid counseling to prospective applicants to CUSOM graduates and beyond.
+CUSOM's Office of Financial Aid makes every effort to ensure no qualified applicant is denied the opportunity to study medicine due to financial reasons.
+The financial aid program assists students in the form of institutional scholarships and student loans.
+The Office provides financial aid counseling to prospective applicants and to CUSOM graduates and beyond.